impermeable/waterproof-vscode/README.md

 To fix this issue, click 'Show in Finder', Control click on the Coq-Platform application and press open.
 Click 'open' again if a pop-up appears.
 You may close the application once it has opened.
 This will ensure that the application is now trusted when using the Waterproof extension in the future.

 ## Manual Installation on Mac

+If the above method did not work for Mac, it is possible to instead install the dependencies manually using opam.

 ### Step 1: Install this [Waterproof vscode extension](https://marketplace.visualstudio.com/items?itemName=waterproof-tue.waterproof)